liuyulvv/rcgal_doc/docs/kernel/vector-2.md

 -   `cross`: Computes the cross product of two vectors.
 -   `length`: Computes the length of the vector.
 -   `normalize`: Normalizes the vector.
+-   `radian_to`: Computes the angle between two vectors in radians.

 ```rust
 let vec_a = Vector2::new(1.0, 2.0);